STLCC - Forest Park

-The club is committed to the enhancement of the ceramic arts programs at St. Louis Community College-Forest Park as well as increase student interest and participation in the ceramic arts program and to enrich the classroom learning experience.
+The Clay Club is committed to the enhancement of the ceramic arts programs at St. Louis Community College-Forest Park and aims to enrich classroom learning experience.

 Casey Shiller, Sponsor

-This club is designed to cover the social needs of the busy culinary students.
-They sharpen their skills socially and professioally in the areas of baking and pastry and the culinary arts.
+Our club is designed to cover the social needs of the college’s busy culinary students.
+They sharpen their skills socially and professionally in the areas of baking and pastry and the culinary arts.